Gusto/gusto.github.io/_posts/2018-11-16-webhooks-about.markdown

 ```

 The signature value is a hex digest of the hash-based message authentication code (HMAC-SHA256) computed from the
 stringified JSON payload and the secret key.

+Put more simply, all webhook requests will have a 'signature' header with a hash of the request body.
+You can generate the
+same hash from the request body using the verification token we provide when setting up our integration.
+As long as that
+token remains secret, any request with a valid signature will have come from us.

-As an example, a rails server consuming this webhook might use the
+As an example, a rails server consuming this webhook might use the following method:
-following method:

 ```
 before_action :verify_response_origin